shrektu/shrektu/README.md

 ### Hello, I'm Sebastian

 I'm an embedded systems and backend developer.
-Mostly I work with STM32 and nRF based systems.
-I also have experience with AVR and ESP32.
+Mostly I develop firmware for STM32 and nRF53 based systems but I also have experience with AVR and ESP32.
 For Backend development I use Python and FastAPI framework.
 As a hobby, I'm a gamer and FPV drone pilot.

   - 🔭 I’m currently working on wireless IOT solutions and other side projects related to embedded systems.